maciosz/HERON/README.md

  i.e. sites of presumed enrichment.

 *Warning.*
- This is preliminary test version of beta version, still under development.
+ This is a preliminary test version of a beta version, still under development.
  Because of this, some features might not be fully tested or even implemented.
  In case of any issues, questions, suggestions or bugs please let me know: